Contents

 Let’s say you process 200 invoices per month.
 That is a monthly cost of $3,000 ($15*200).

-That is approx. $900/month in cost savings.
+That is approx—$ 900/month in cost savings.

 Invoice matching increases productivity and increases compliance.

-By matching the document electronically, you keep an online record of how the document was matched, and issues were resolved (if any).
+By matching the document electronically, you keep an online record of how the document was matched and issues were resolved (if any).

-Online audit information, provides relevant financial control information to the auditors.
+Online audit information provides relevant financial control information to the auditors.

 How to quantify results?

-Sleeping without worry about cost controls, priceless!
+Sleeping without worry about cost controls is priceless!

 The third benefit of invoice matching software is that it speeds up the time it takes to process invoices.